sdiehl28/baseball-analytics/download_scripts/README.md

   * without --use-datatypes option
     * will compute and save the optimized data types
     * may require more than 16 Gig of RAM, if data goes back to the 1950s or earlier
-  * collects the results into one DataFrame for cwdaily, one DataFrame for cwgame and one DataFrame for cwevent (if cwevent had been run)
+  * collects the results into one DataFrame for cwdaily and one DataFrame for cwgame
+    * if there are cwevent files, it will collect these into a single DataFrame as well
+    * if there are cwevent files, it will add the following new fields to make play-by-play analysis easier: so, sb, cs, bk, bb, ibb, hbp, xi, single, double, triple, hr
   * converts the field names to lower case
   * drops columns that have more than 99% missing values
   * persists the results to `../data/retrosheet/collected`